dotlang/language/doc/RFE.md

 then for higher order combine them.
 `x: matrix[array[int]]` - 3d array, .... not unified.

-? - if we use `:=` for var assignment, can we use `=` for comparison?
+N - if we use `:=` for var assignment, can we use `=` for comparison?

-? - declare `nothing` a primitive type.
+Y - declare `nothing` a primitive type.
 Because we refer to it in the definition of `|`

-? - Say that we can use `(x)array` to read from map or array. and array literal can be define like a hash literal with sequential keys as index.
+Y - Say that we can use `(x)array` to read from map or array. and array literal can be define like a hash literal with sequential keys as index.

-? - Make block-if syntax similar to hash and re-define chain operator without relying on `opChain`.
+Y - Make block-if syntax similar to hash and re-define chain operator without relying on `opChain`.
 ```
 y = (x)[
     1 => "G",